-Overstepping in-laws aren’t something people want when getting married, but it sure is something we all know about.
-And while were raised to be adjusting in our marriage, setting boundaries with in-laws should actually be the first step to take if you do not want to adjust and crib your entire life.
+Overstepping in-laws isn’t something people want when getting married, but it sure is something too many of us have to deal with in our marital journey.
+And while we’re raised to be adjusting in our marriage, setting boundaries with in-laws should actually be the first step to take if you do not want to adjust and crib your entire life.

-Psychology says it’s a negative approach to it, but what do you do when your father-in-law wants your spouse to quit his superb job in Kochi to move in with them in Chandigarh?
-Nonetheless, they need you to cut down on the meat because apparently going vegan is the new talk of the town.
-All the more, they want to raise the grandkids (not even conceived yet) in a private boarding school.
+Of course, a wedding brings families together and you have another extended family but that doesn’t mean giving them unbridled access to every aspect of your life.
+What do you do when your father-in-law wants your spouse to quit his superb job in Kochi to move in with them in Chandigarh?
+Or when they need you to cut down on the meat because apparently going vegan is the new talk of the town?
+Or when they want to raise the grandkids (not even conceived yet) in a private boarding school?

 Being accommodating of a controlling and manipulative in-law can only be done until you find reasons to fake poop three times a day because your head can only take so much nagging and advice from the in-laws.

 Related reading: Living with the in-laws: What works, what doesn’t

 8 No-Fail Tips For Setting Boundaries With Your In-Laws